-Technique for pMDIs with Spacer/VHC: The patient should be instructed to:

-- 1. Remove the mouthpiece cover and shake the inhaler thoroughly. - 2.
-Prime the pMDI into the air if it is new or has not been used for several days. - 3.
-Assemble the apparatus and check for foreign objects. - 4.
-Keep the canister in a vertical position. - 5.
-Sit up straight or stand up. - 6.
-Breathe all the way out. - 7.
-Follow the instructions below based on the type of device interface used: With the mouthpiece: - a.
+Technique for pMDIs with Spacer/VHC: The patient should be instructed to: Remove the mouthpiece cover and shake the inhaler thora.
+Prime the pMDI into the air if it is new or has not been use.
+Assemble the apparatus and check for foreign objects.
+Keep the canister in a vertical position.
+Sit up straight or stand up.
+Breathe all the way out.
+Follow the instructions below based on the type of device ed for several days.
+With the mouthpiece: With the mask: a.
 Place the mouthpiece of the spacer between their teeth and seal their lips.
-Make sure that their tongue is flat under the mouthpiece and does not block the pMDI. - b.
+Make sure that their tongue is flat under the mouthpiece and does not block the pMDI. b.
 Actuate the pMDI as they begin to breathe in slowly.
-Also make sure to inhale slowly if the device produces a "whistle" indicating that inspiration is too rapid. - c.
+Also make sure to inhale slowly if the device produces a "whistle" indicating that inspiration is too rapid. c.
 Move the mouthpiece away from the mouth and hold their breath for 10 seconds.
-If they cannot hold their breath for 10 seconds, then hold for as long as possible.
-With the mask: - d.
-Place the mask completely over the nose and mouth and make sure it fits firmly against the face. e.
+If they cannot hold their breath for 10 seconds, then hold for as long as possible. a.
+Place the mask completely over the nose and mouth and make sure it fits firmly against the face. b.
 Hold the mask in place and actuate the pMDI as they begin to breathe in slowly.
-Also make sure to - f.
-Hold the mask in place while the child takes six normal breaths (including inhalation and exhalation), then remove the mask from the child's face. - 8.
-Wait 15-30 seconds if another puff of medicine is needed. - 9.
-Repeat steps above until the dosage prescribed by the patient's physician is reached.
+Also make sure to inhale slowly if the device produces a "whistle" indicating that inspiration is too rapid. c.
+Hold the mask in place while the child takes six normal breaths (including inhalation and exhalation), then remove the mask from the child's face. d.
+Wait 15-30 seconds if another puff of medicine is needed. e.
+Repeat steps above until the dosage prescribed by the patient's physician is reached. f.
+If taking a corticosteroid, rinse the mouth after the last puff of medicine, spit out the water, and do not swallow it. g.
+Replace the mouthpiece cover on the pMDI after each use.